The Decision Load That Never Lifts

 The engagement begins with a Strategy Call — a focused conversation that establishes whether neuroscience-based intervention is appropriate for your specific situation.
 This is a precision step, not a sales conversation.
 Dr. Ceruto assesses the nature of your constraints and determines whether the mechanisms involved fall within the domain of Real-Time Neuroplasticity™.

-From there, Dr. Ceruto conducts a comprehensive assessment of your current neural operating patterns — mapping the specific prefrontal, attentional, and stress-response circuits that are shaping your current performance profile.
-The structured protocol that follows is individualized to the specific circuits and mechanisms identified in your assessment — there are no templated programs applied regardless of presentation.
+From there, Dr. Ceruto conducts a comprehensive assessment of your current neural operating patterns.
+There are no templated programs applied regardless of presentation.

 Progress is measured through observable changes in decision quality, cognitive flexibility, and sustained capacity under load.
-The timeline varies with the complexity of the neural patterns involved, but the trajectory is toward permanent restructuring rather than temporary improvement.
+The timeline varies with the complexity of the neural patterns involved.
+The trajectory is toward permanent restructuring rather than temporary improvement.
 What changes at the circuit level does not require willpower to maintain.

 References